When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 In my extended family, we used to buy gifts for everyone.
 Then we cut back to picking names.
 Now that there are no little kids, we just gather for a good meal instead.
 And honestly, nobody needs anything anymore – we all have too much stuff.

 Learning to say no to yourself is a lot harder than I imagined.
-2020 really helped me spend less money as I was home so much more.
+2020 helped me spend less money as I was home much more.
 Gone are the days of heading to Home Goods to browse around.
 New habits have been formed.

 Stop Trying to Keep up With Everyone Else

 YUP.
 The Joneses are broke.
-There is no need for a new car every 2 years.
+There is no need for a new car every two years.
 There’s no need for a flashy new anything to impress the people that don’t really even matter.
 Keep it simple and put the money where you value it the most.

 Final thoughts on the ways minimalism saves money